Yamim Nora'im (Days of Awe) or High Holy Days

 Jerusalem Under Siege

 On Asarah B'Tevet, the 10th day of the Jewish month of Tevet, in the year 3336 from Creation (425 BCE), the armies of the Babylonian emperor Nebuchadnezzar laid siege to Jerusalem.
-Asarah B'Tevet (this year, December 25, 2020) is observed as a day of fasting, mourning and repentance.
+Asarah B'Tevet is observed as a day of fasting, mourning and repentance.

-The New Year for Trees (known as Tu Bishvat)
+The New Year for Trees (Tu Bishvat)

 The 15th of Shevat on the Jewish calendar is the day that marks the beginning of a “new year” for trees.